Tiong Bahru: Design of the SIT Flats

-The architect for the pre-war flats was Alfred G. Church, a British appointed by the colonial government.
+The architect for the pre-war flats was Alfred G. Church, a Briton appointed by the colonial government.
 Block 55, the first block of 20 blocks was done by 1936.
 Built in the late Art Deco movement, the flats featured a style known as the Streamline Moderne.
 This style incorporated curved horizontal lines that embodied the machine age of automobiles.
-As a result, many settlers regarded the buildings as ‘fei ji lou’, or aeroplane flats in Chinese.
+As a result, many settlers regarded the buildings as 'fei ji lou', or aeroplane flats in Chinese.
 Other architectural features include the use of masonry from the Alexandra Brickworks Company.

 Built between 1948 and 1954, the design of the post-war flats was done by the SIT senior architect and the first locally appointed assistant architect.
 This featured an International Style with boxier, cleaner lines and modern materials such as steel, glass and concrete.
 In addition, the design was the first time the climate was taken into consideration as it include tropical elements such as higher ceilings, large windows, and balconies.

 Facilities

 The estate has one shopping centre, the Tiong Bahru Plaza.
 Other facilities include a community centre opened in 1948; the 3.3 hectare Tiong Bahru Park; and Zhangde primary school.
 Alexandra Primary School and Singapore General Hospital are nearby.
 A number of cafes, restaurants and boutique shops cater to western Ex-Pats and Singaporean hipsters.
 These complement the traditional Kopitiams and Hainanese restaurants.

-The Qi Tian Gong Temple on Eng Hoon Street is dedicated to the Monkey God.
+The Qi Tian Gong Temple at Eng Hoon Street is dedicated to the Monkey God.
 The temple will organised grand Birthday Celebrations on the 16th day of the 1st and 8th Lunar Months, which include lion, dragon dances, and performances of Chinese street opera.
 There is another Chinese temple that located along Kim Tian Road, Kim Lan Beo Temple (金兰庙) was founded in 1830 at Tanjong Pagar and was relocated to Kim Tian Road in 1988.